 Action packed – adventure lies just around the corner from Tan Rallt!
-We are perfectly located for sailing and watersports in Conwy Estuary or Menai Straits, as well as being close to the Snowdonia National Park.
+We are perfectly located for sailing and watersports in Conwy Estuary or Menai Straits.
+As well as being close to the Snowdonia National Park.
 Excellent for the experienced mountain climber to those still finding their rambling feet.

-Based in the heart of Snowdonia Zip World offer a unique range of adventures, with Zip World Velocity, Zip World Titan and bounce below.
+Based in the heart of Snowdonia, Zip World offer a unique range of adventures; with Zip World Velocity, Zip World Titan and bounce below.
 Zip World Velocity is said to be the nearest thing to flying with the longest zip line in Europe and the fastest in the world!
 Zip World Titan is the first 4 person zip line in Europe with speeds of up to 70mph.
 Bounce below is the world’s first subterranean playground.
 Its giant trampolines and slides are suspended in a slate cavern hidden underground.

 Relaxing – even the most experienced traveller will appreciate the high quality of local Welsh cuisine.
-From Conwy mussels and freshly caught fish, to bara brith and welsh cakes a meal in North Wales is one you’re unlikely to forget.
+From Conwy mussels and freshly caught fish to bara brith and welsh cakes.
+A meal in North Wales is one you’re unlikely to forget.

 Convenient – Wales is the ideal holiday destination to escape from the hustle and bustle of every day city life!
 Tan Rallt is located less than 2 hours from Manchester or Liverpool making it perfect for a weekend getaway.

 As you cross over the bridge into the town this is one site that you really cannot miss!
 Built in the 13th Century by Edward I, it was designed as an English stronghold against the unruly Welsh!
-The castle is magnificent from every angle, but the best views are from the battlements.
+Furthermore the castle is magnificent from every angle, but the best views are from the battlements.

 The harbour is the perfect spot for a relaxing stroll.
 It offers stunning views across the water to Dengawy, and is also a great place to grab some fish and chips – just beware the seagulls!

-This gallery is Conwy’s hidden gem!
 Founded in 1881 it is the oldest academy of artists in Wales. there is also a gift shop selling items hand crafted by local artists – the perfect way to remember you holiday to North Wales!
 For information on the current exhibition, click here.

 The village lies beneath the limestone hill of Cefn-yr-Ogof.
 On the coastal side of the village there is a beautiful beach, perfect for a morning walk with the dog or a romantic evening stroll.
 The beach at Llanddulas is also a convenient spot to join the coastal cycle trail which runs along the North Wales shore line.
 The views from the path are simply stunning and you can cycle all the way from Pensarn to the RSPB Nature Reserve in Conwy.